Arthur Eddington: Popular and philosophical writings

 Eddington's books and lectures were immensely popular with the public, not only because of his clear exposition, but also for his willingness to discuss the philosophical and religious implications of the new physics.
 He argued for a deeply rooted philosophical harmony between scientific investigation and religious mysticism, and also that the positivist nature of relativity and quantum physics provided new room for personal religious experience and free will.
 Unlike many other spiritual scientists, he rejected the idea that science could provide proof of religious propositions.

-He is sometimes misunderstood as having promoted the infinite monkey theorem in his 1928 book The Nature of the Physical World, with the phrase "If an army of monkeys were strumming on typewriters, they might write all the books in the British Museum".
-It is clear from the context that Eddington is not suggesting that the probability of this happening is worthy of serious consideration.
-On the contrary, it was a rhetorical illustration of the fact that below certain levels of probability, the term improbable is functionally equivalent to impossible.

 His popular writings made him a household name in Great Britain between the world wars.

 Death

 Eddington died of cancer in the Evelyn Nursing Home, Cambridge, on 22 November 1944.
 He was unmarried.
 His body was cremated at Cambridge Crematorium (Cambridgeshire) on 27 November 1944; the cremated remains were buried in the grave of his mother in the Ascension Parish Burial Ground in Cambridge.

 Cambridge University's North West Cambridge development has been named Eddington in his honour.

 Eddington was played by David Tennant in the television film Einstein and Eddington, with Einstein played by Andy Serkis.
 The film was notable for its groundbreaking portrayal of Eddington as a somewhat repressed gay man.
 It was first broadcast in 2008.

 The actor Paul Eddington was a relative, mentioning in his autobiography (in light of his own weakness in mathematics) "what I then felt to be the misfortune" of being related to "one of the foremost physicists in the world".
+Paul's father Albert and Sir Arthur were second cousins, both great-grandsons of William Eddington (1755–1806).